lowRISC/lowrisc-site/content/docs/minion-v0.4/index.md

 low-cost community development board and to act as an ideal starting point for derivative open-source and commercial designs.

-In previous tutorials you can learn about trace debugging, [tagged memory][TaggedMemoryTutorial] or how to run the design on an FPGA as an [untethered system][UntetheredTutorial].
+In previous tutorials you can learn about [trace debugging][DebugTutorial], the [old tagged memory implementation][TaggedMemoryTutorial] or how to run the design on an FPGA as an [original untethered implementation][UntetheredTutorial].

 This tutorial adds further functionality towards the final SoC design by adding a redesigned tag pipeline, and a Minion core supporting commodity PC peripherals